FACT-Finder-Web-Components/magento2-module/README.md

 # DEPRECATED
 This version of module is obsolete.
 Please use the new version (releases staring with v2).
-New features and bug fixes will not be added to this version after 31.07.2021
+* features and improvement will not be provided anymore after 31.07.2021.
+* bugs fixing support will be over after 31.09.2021

 # FACT-Finder® Web Components for Magento 2